-In the course of performing their duties, Policy & Abuse committee staffers and other individuals consulted by Policy & Abuse on Policy & Abuse matters will encounter private information about or provided by Archive of Our Own users (hereafter referred to as the AO3).
-Policy & Abuse staff and other individuals are expected to uphold the highest standards of confidentiality, and may not disclose to anyone outside the Policy & Abuse Committee the details of any of the cases they may encounter, investigate, or resolve, under any circumstances, other than in general terms or as necessary to perform Policy & Abuse committee responsibilities as discussed in the following paragraph.
-Under no circumstances may an staff member disclose to anyone outside the Policy & Abuse committee the names, pseudonyms, or other personally identifying information of individuals involved in Policy & Abuse cases except as set forth in the following paragraph.
+In the course of performing their duties, Policy & Abuse committee volunteers and other individuals consulted by Policy & Abuse on Policy & Abuse matters will encounter private information about or provided by Archive of Our Own users (hereafter referred to as the AO3).
+Policy & Abuse volunteers and other individuals are expected to uphold the highest standards of confidentiality, and may not disclose to anyone outside the Policy & Abuse Committee the details of any of the cases they may encounter, investigate, or resolve, under any circumstances, other than in general terms or as necessary to perform Policy & Abuse committee responsibilities as discussed in the following paragraph.
+Under no circumstances may a volunteer disclose to anyone outside the Policy & Abuse committee the names, pseudonyms, or other personally identifying information of individuals involved in Policy & Abuse cases except as set forth in the following paragraph.
 Policy & Abuse committee members may discuss confidential information in closed Policy & Abuse committee meetings and may use confidential information as necessary to reply to a complainant who has requested notification of a case’s resolution.

 All information received in the course of ordinary Policy & Abuse communication, no matter how widely available otherwise, is to be treated as confidential information, with the exceptions noted in the AO3 Terms of Service.
-Policy & Abuse committee staffers and other individuals consulted by Policy & Abuse will provide no information about any Policy & Abuse team proceedings to any third party except to the parties involved, their Board liaison(s), the OTW Board of Directors, or as legally required.
+Policy & Abuse committee volunteers and other individuals consulted by Policy & Abuse will provide no information about any Policy & Abuse team proceedings to any third party except to the parties involved, their Board liaison(s), the OTW Board of Directors, or as legally required.
 All requests for information must be approved by the chair before shared with anyone outside the committee, including the Board of Directors and our Board-appointed liaison(s).
-On occasion when the input of another committee such as Legal is involved, only the pertinent information will be released, and the additional personnel is bound by the same confidentiality agreement; all staffers receiving the information must be informed that the information is confidential and that it must not be disclosed.
+On occasion when the input of another committee such as Legal is involved, only the pertinent information will be released, and the additional personnel is bound by the same confidentiality agreement; all volunteers receiving the information must be informed that the information is confidential and that it must not be disclosed.

 The Policy & Abuse committee cannot function without information provided by the AO3 users; the OTW does not police the AO3, nor does it pre-screen Content.
 Therefore, all violations of the AO3 Terms of Service must be user-reported, and it is those reports with which this policy is primarily concerned.
 A user may always report a Terms of Service violation anonymously, providing no information about themselves; this is the only way to ensure that the complainant’s personal information is never attached to a case as metadata.